-Building the facility will also create jobs — up to 500 during the construction process with an estimated 24 workers to run the facility going forward.
+Building the facility will create jobs — up to 500 during the construction process with an estimated 24 workers to run the facility going forward.
 Adding new infrastructure should also result in improved power reliability in the Swift Current area.